CodeVU-Python-Assignments/13_1-Country-Code/README.md

 Once you have it working, search for “Atlantic Ocean” and make sure it can handle locations that are not in any country.

-You may do this using JSON or XML and I have Included the JSON and XML examples to get you started.
+You may do this using JSON or XML.

 The original examples were infinite loops, write your function to run only once.